googlearchive/cloud-functions-emulator/README.md

 #### Debugging with WebStorm

 Create a Node.js Remote Debugger configuration.
-In the Emulator, set `debug` to `true`.
+In the Emulator, set `debug` to `true` (`functions start --debug` or
+`functions config set debug true; functions restart`).
 When your function is invoked and then paused, attach to the debugger in WebStorm by running the debug configuration you created.

 #### Using the old debugger

-If you can't or won't use the `--inspect` flag, you can use the older `--debug` flag and debug your Cloud Functions in the emulator using [node-inspector][].
+You can also use the older `--debug` flag and debug your Cloud Functions in the emulator using [node-inspector][].

 First, install node-inspector: